 What is dysthymia or persistent depressive disorder?

 Dysthymia, also called dysthymic disorder, is defined as a type of affective or mood disorder that often resembles a less severe, but more chronic, form of major depression.
-However, people who have dysthymia may also sometimes experience episodes of major depression.
+However, people with dysthymia may also occasionally experience episodes of major depression.

-Depression is a depressive disorder that affects the body, mood and thoughts.
-It can radically affect or alter eating, sleeping and the way you think, but it is not the same as feeling sad or down, nor is it an indication of personal weakness nor does it constitute a state that can dissipate or be modified at will.
-People who suffer from a depressive illness cannot simply "pull themselves together" and recover.
-Treatment is often necessary and sometimes even decisive for recovery.
+Depression is a depressive disorder that affects the body, mood, and thoughts.
+It can affect or radically alter eating, sleeping, and thinking, but it is not the same as feeling sad or down, nor is it an indication of personal weakness or a state that can be dispelled or changed at will.
+People suffering from a depressive illness cannot simply "pull themselves together" and recover.
+Treatment is often necessary, and sometimes even crucial to recovery.

 [product=cbd-oil-broad-spectrum-ihf-1000-mg]

-Discover the benefits of broad-spectrum CBD and its potential to improve your general well-being.
-Broad-Spectrum IHF CBD Oil 1000 mg, THC-free, is premium quality and completely natural.
+Discover the benefits of broad-spectrum CBD and its potential to improve your overall well-being.
+IHF Broad-Spectrum CBD Oil 1000 mg, THC-free, is premium quality and completely natural.

 [/product]